-The total period of support is usually up to 12 months.
+The total period of support usually lasts for up to 12 months.

-Working in partnership with other local organisations, Depaul offers the one-to-one personalised support every young person needs to make their own decisions, set and achieve their own goals and become empowered.
+Working in partnership with other local organisations, Depaul offers one-to-one personalised support to every young person, enabling them to make their own decisions, set and achieve their own goals and become empowered.

 Our programme of support, events and activities is shaped by the clients to meet their needs.